My Mom’s Vietnamese Peanut Sauce (5 minute recipe!)

 How to customize this sauce to your tastes

-The best version of this sauce is the one that tastes the best to you.
+Like all traditional Vietnamese sauce recipes, the best version of this easy peanut sauce recipe is the one that tastes the best to you.
 Feel free to change the amount of hoisin sauce, peanut sauce, and even garlic to use.
 If you would like a stronger hoisin flavor, add more hoisin sauce.
 If you would like a lighter hoisin flavor, add less hoisin sauce.
-Same idea with the peanut sauce.
+Same idea with the peanut butter.
 Use more or less depending how much you like the peanut flavor.

 What do I do if my sauce is too watery?